SAP/project-kernseife/README.md

 # 🧼 Project Kernseife

+> [!TIP]
+> In case of issues please check the [FAQ](https://github.com/SAP/project-kernseife/blob/main/faq.md).
+Feel free to open an issue in case there is no solution.
+Keep in mind this is an open-source project.

+> [!CAUTION]
+> Version 1.3.2 is out with major changes.
+Please checkout the [Release Information](https://github.com/SAP/project-kernseife/releases/tag/v1.3.2) for details.

 ## 📖 About this project

 Project Kernseife is an open-source custom ABAP Test Cockpit (ATC) Check for ABAP systems that enables you to flexibly score the usage of SAP objects in your system, e.g. to score the technical debt regarding clean core based on a custom, adjustable classification.